Financial Derivatives trading

 Join AvaTrade today and benefit from the widest variety of financial derivatives that are on offer in our portfolio.
 Offering over 250 instruments that range from forex, CFDs for stocks, commodities and indices as well as currency options trading on a superior platform.
 We also support automated trading solutions.

 Put into practice what you have learnt about financial derivatives without having to risk your own capital when you try our free 21-day demo account.

 Traders can also enjoy maximum security as all clients funds are held in segregated accounts with international banks.
 In addition to that, platform safety is also a high priority on AvaTrade.
 All trading platforms are SSL encrypted for traders peace of mind.

-Join AvaTrade today and get the best trading experience and superior customer service in your language 24 hours a day 5 days a week
+Join AvaTrade today and get the best trading experience and superior customer service in your language.

 We recommend you to visit our trading for beginners section for more articles on how to trade Forex and CFDs.